 Form 940 & FUTA Tax Frequently Asked Questions (FAQs)

 We have discussed the general rules when it comes to calculating the FUTA tax and how this is reported on Form 940.
 Much more can be said on this topic.
 Below, we answer some questions about FUTA tax that are asked frequently by business owners.
-If you have a question about FUTA tax, feel free to post your question in the FitSmallBusiness forum, and we will do our best to answer your question.

 If I’m Exempt From SUTA Tax, Am I Also Exempt From FUTA Tax?